 Then I found out about yoga and the scriptures which describe the path of moksha or self realisation.
 The path to some sort of higher living.
 I came to know more about our true self or atma, the soul.
-I’ve been studying thoroughly for almost 8 years with an Indian teacher, experiencing, practicing, traveling several times to an ashram in India and having the honour of practicing ancient yoga for many hours.
+I’ve been studying thoroughly for almost 8 years with an Indian teacher, experiencing, practicing, traveling several times to an ashram in India and having the honour of practicing ancient yoga for many hours there.
 And I’ve been searching inside.
 It felt good right away.
 It felt as ‘it’; the thing I was missing in life.
 Home.
 I started to live the yoga lifestyle very strictly to clean myself energetically, to be able to deeply experience this soul-energy.

 Daily meditation, pranayama, asanas and mantra chanting made me a different person: with inner peace and strength, much more content, happy, blissful, patient, and I might say a more loving and compassionate being than I already was before.
 I felt connected to my inner self, my real self, my soul.
 I was more fine tuned with the higher energy of love, the divine, because once we are connected, we feel that we are all one body of love.